julien-michot/tinyopt/README.md

 For second order solvers, `H` and `grad` are the only things you need to update for LM to solve the normal equations and optimize `x`.
 It looks a bit rustic I know but we can't all live in a fancy city with sleek buidlings, sometimes it's good to go back to your (square) roots, so take your boots and start coding.

-Note that you only need to fill the upper triangle part only since `H` is assumed to be symmetric.
+*NOTE* that you only need to fill the upper triangle part only since `H` is assumed to be symmetric.

 ### Sparse Systems

 Ok so you have quite large and sparse systems?
 Just tell `Tinyopt` about it by simply defining you loss to have a `SparseMatrix<double> &H` type instead of a Dense Matrix or `auto`.

-Note that automatic differentation is not supported for sparse Hessian matrices but is for first order solvers.
+*NOTE* that automatic differentation is not supported for sparse Hessian matrices but is for first order solvers.
 In that case, simply use this loss signature `auto loss = []<typename T>(const auto &x, SparseMatrix<T> &gradient)`.

 ```cpp